deathworlders/online/content/books/deathworlders/chapter-70-death-eye-pt1.md

 “I think I may need to wear a mask if I ever meet one in person.”

 “Yeah.
 Even to me, he’s a noseful.”
-Wild chuckled.
+Wilde chuckled.
 “I---”

 He was interrupted by the door, which opened to admit Moj.
 The pilot greeted the room with a *wai,* then stalked over to his seat and settled gracefully on it.
 “How did you find your quarters, Human?”